Physical Exhibits in Special Collections

 The Saint Dominic's Press 1916-1936, by Dennis Doordan (Professor Emeritus, School of Architecture, University of Notre Dame)

 Thursday, January 31 at 3:00pm in Rare Books & Special Collections, Hesburgh Library

-This exhibit is curated by George Rugg, Curator, Special Collections.
+This exhibit is curated by Erika Hosselkus, Curator, Latin American Collections, RBSC.

 For information about previous spotlight exhibits, please refer to the History of Spotlight Exhibits page.

 Many of the exhibits presented by the Department of Special Collections are produced in collaboration with members of the Notre Dame teaching and research faculty and are scheduled to coincide with significant academic conferences at the University.
 If you have a suggestion for a future exhibit and/or would like to assist in producing one, please contact Special Collections at 631-0290 or by e-mail.